johschuett/Datatblr/README.md

 setwd("/path/to/working_directory")
 ```

+You can also add the path of the executable to your PATH environment variable and then run the program using the command `datatblr`.

 The user interface is compatible with UNIX systems.
 If you are running **Windows**, you have to work directly with the R files!
 (You might want to check out the [lite](https://github.com/johschuett/Datatblr/tree/lite) branch.)

 ### License